 “The landlord must also protect your deposit and provide the proper paperwork to show it’s logged with a government-backed tenancy deposit scheme (TPD).
 Tenants have an obligation to tell the truth.
 If you lie about references, for example, you could lose your deposit.

-“The legislation and list of landlord responsibilities can seem endless, but landlords are obliged to get things right from the beginning of the tenancy agreement.”
+“For landlords, the legislation can seem endless, but they have a responsibility to get things right from the beginning of the tenancy agreement.”

 Not exactly.
 Landlord insurance can include some of the elements of home insurance, such as buildings and contents cover, but also provides additional cover including landlord liability insurance - which protects a landlord’s income if a tenant fails to pay the rent - and legal expenses cover, should there be a need to evict squatters or repossess a property.